What to Know About Tiny Home Insurance

 How Does Tiny Home Insurance Work?

-Tiny home insurance follows the same process as all other types of insurance do.
-Namely, that people pay monthly, quarterly, or yearly payments (called premiums) to an insurance company in exchange for coverage for circumstances outlined in the insurance contract.
+Tiny home insurance follows the same process as all other types of insurance.
+Premiums are paid monthly, quarterly, or yearly to an insurance company in exchange for coverage for circumstances outlined in the insurance contract.
+So if your tiny home got destroyed by a covered fire, your tiny home insurance would help pay to repair or replace your home and belongings up to your policy's limits.

 What Insurance Challenges Do Tiny Homes Present?